 A scientific method of measuring the darkness of the night sky and the impact of light pollution on astronomical observation was developed by amateur astronomer John E. Bortle and published in “Sky and Telescope” magazine in 2001.
 The Bortle scale is a 9-level numeric rating system that ranges from Class 1 (pristine dark-sky site) to Class 9 (heavily light-polluted inner city).

-According the the excellent Stargazing Hub Light Pollution Map (see below), Cape Blanco is a 2.3 Bortle and Port Orford is a 4.1 (measure from the center of the urban growth boundary).
+According to the Stargazing Hub Light Pollution Map (see below), Cape Blanco is a 2.3 Bortle and Port Orford is a 4.1 (as measured from the center of the urban growth boundary).

 Stargazing Hub is a complete observing toolkit for astronomy enthusiasts, astrophotographers, and anyone starting to explore the night sky.
 It brings together a real-time star map, sky image recognition, observing forecasts, light pollution maps, satellite passes, and practical imaging tools so you can decide when to go out, where to observe, what to look for, and how to frame your shot.
 This app as well as PhotoPills should be in every night sky photographer’s toolkit.

-The Beaufort Wind Scale is an empirical 13-point system (ranking from Force 0 to Force 12) used to estimate and report wind intensity based on observable effects on land and at sea.
+Moving on to wind which our area is famously known for, the Beaufort Wind Scale is an empirical 13-point system (ranking from Force 0 to Force 12) used to estimate and report wind intensity based on observable effects on land and at sea.
 Developed in 1805 by British Royal Navy officer Sir Francis Beaufort, it standardized weather reporting across the fleet without requiring specialized instruments like anemometers.
 It provides poetic, descriptive markers for conditions ranging from calm, resting air to a devastating hurricane.
-The docents at the Cape Blanco Lighthouse still use the Beaufort Wind Scale (along with the Cape Blanco Cyanometer) in their daily reports for the Cape Blanco Weather Station Project and it is the primary visual metaphor for the Cape Blanco Wind Speeds (BETA) app developed specifically for the lighthouse by David Mott.
+The Beaufort Wind Scale is another tool used in daily reports for the Cape Blanco Weather Station Project and it is the primary visual metaphor for the Cape Blanco Wind Speeds (BETA) app developed specifically for the lighthouse by David Mott.

 An overview of Port Orford sky charts is not complete without mentioning Rocke Berge’s “SKY-MAP / Atlas of the Heavens”.
 Rockne’s sky map is an intricate exploration of the night sky for anyone interested in learning more about the heavens.
 The artist started with his own photograph of the Port Orford night sky and illustrated further fine detail using Adobe Illustrator.
 It is definitely a great starting point for further exploration, and features many minor planets and celestial bodies.
 The capture below shows the level of attention to typographic and design detail.